Skip to content

 D5 — Inter-context access

-Inter-context read pattern superseded by ADR-063.
-ADR-063 establishes that no SQL grants between contexts ship at any layer; call flow between contexts uses callee-owned OHS Protocols + DI through the framework-layer composition seam (per ADR-065 D3 + D5).
-The notification-flow portion (events flow through this substrate) stands.
+Inter-context access discipline lives in ADR-063: no SQL grants between contexts ship at any layer, and call flow uses callee-owned OHS Protocols + DI through the framework-layer composition seam (per ADR-065 D3 + D5).
+The notification-flow portion — events flowing through this substrate — is what this ADR provides.
 The SECURITY DEFINER status-transition function for outbox row updates is preserved (substrate detail, not an inter-context application read).

 D6 — EventEnvelope lives in spectral.core.events